 what is organic cotton

-Most of us understand by now that going organic has benefits that reach much further than our personal immediate health.
+Most of us understand by now that going organic has benefits that reach much further than our personal health.
 Organic standards outline improvements in farming methods that benefit workers, producers, consumers, and our environment.
 Importantly, these benefits are long lasting.

 Full organic certification ensures that even the dyeing and printing processes used to style the clothing is low impact on the environment.
 Additionally, organic certification has a number of fair trade requirements.
 These requirements include living wages, health and safety standards, and a non-discriminatory environment for workers.